Alex-Amayo/zero-to-app/README.md

 ## Quick Overview

-Install Zero To App, connect your app to supabase and your ready to get started working on your app.
+Install Zero To App, connect to Supabase and your ready to get started working on your app!

 ```sh
 npx zero-to-app my-app